c-m-hunt/myclubhouse/README.md

 ```

 ## Request query
-All client requests accept a request query which is in the following structure which will be passed through
+All client requests accept a request query as first argument which is in the following structure which will be passed through
 ```golang
 type RequestQuery struct {
 	View         string `url:"view"`